-While BMWs are cherished and sought after by many, they were still manufactured with flaws.
-Some of these flaws are recurring and need to be maintained preventatively, and some are unlikely to occur.
-Whichever the case, if you own or are considering ownership of one of these well-crafted, elegant machines, it is highly recommended that you become aware of the potential engine issues that have been known to plague certain engines.
+If you own or are considering ownership of one of these well-crafted, elegant machines, it is highly recommended that you become aware of the potential engine issues that have been known to plague certain engines.
 Our Raleigh BMW repair services are performed by experienced professionals and are backed with a 24-month/24,000 mile warranty!

-Below are some signs of what to look for on some of the most popular BMW models including F series, E90, E46, and E39 chassis.
-Though this is not a definitive list of engine-related issues, we’ll cover the issues with the highest prevalence.
+Below are some signs of what to look for on some of the most popular BMW models including the F series, E90, E46, and E39 chassis.
+Though this is not a definitive list of BMW engine-related issues, we’ll cover the issues with the highest prevalence.

 BMW F Series Engine Issues

-The BMW F series vehicles are modern and feature cutting-edge technology without jeopardizing thrilling performance that the brand have been known for since the 1970s.
+The BMW F series vehicles are modern and feature cutting-edge technology without jeopardizing the thrilling performance that the brand has been known for since the 1970s.
 While they’re often referred to as the ideal modern driver’s car, they do need to be regularly examined by certified BMW technicians in order to remain on the road in proper working order.

 F series BMWs are the most recent models that have been produced since 2010.
 Here are many of the F series engines we have dealt with: